h-milz/ads-ubuntu/README.md

 Although Keysight does not officially support ADS on Ubuntu (only [RHEL and SLES](https://docs.keysight.com/display/support/ADS%20Supported%20Platforms)), it is fairly easy to install and run ADS2025 on Ubuntu 24.04.

 Most steps are explained on the [Quick Install](https://docs.keysight.com/display/engdocads/ADS+2025+Quick+Install-Linux) page.
+The following tutorial assumes you downloaded the ADS installer and obtained a valid node locked license file for your machine.

 The installer is Java based and should run fine on either platform because it brings its own JVM.

 Additional steps for Ubuntu 24.04:

-* One requirement for the license manager is "Linux Standard Base (LSB)", meaning that some binaries are linked against `/lib64/ld-lsb-x86-64.so.3` which by default is not available on Ubuntu 24.04.
+1. One requirement for the license manager is "Linux Standard Base (LSB)", meaning that some binaries are linked against `/lib64/ld-lsb-x86-64.so.3` which by default is not available on Ubuntu 24.04.
 In earlier Ubuntu versions, this shared library was provided by the `lsb-core`  package but the Ubuntu maintainers decided to drop this package for 24.04.
 Whatever.
 However, it is easy to work around this pitfall by symlinking `ld-linux-x86-64.so.2`.
 As root, do:

     `# cd /lib64 && ln -s ld-linux-x86-64.so.2 ld-lsb-x86-64.so.3`

-* Some binaries use `libxcb-ewmh2`, and most of the provided shell scripts are written for Korn shell.
+2. Some binaries use `libxcb-ewmh2`, and most of the provided shell scripts are written for Korn shell.
 Bash won't work due to some ksh'isms.
 Consequently,

     `# apt install libxcb-ewmh2 ksh`

-* Finally, create the default installation directory.
+3. Finally, create the default installation directory.
 You can choose any other directory to your liking but you will need to tell the installer in the following step.

     `# mkdir /usr/local/ADS2025 && chown $USER:$USER /usr/local/ADS2025`

-* Then, as $USER, untar the ads tar archive into a temporary directory and `cd` into that directory.
+4. Then, as $USER, untar the ADS tar archive into a temporary directory and `cd` into that directory.
 Next, run the installer:

     `$ ./SETUP.SH`

-* As root, a final step:
+5. As root, a final step:

     `# chown -R root:root /usr/local/ADS2025`

 Done.
 The two `chown` steps may not be required if you invoke the installer as root from a local directory.
 I used an NFS share where I was too lazy to configure `no_root_squash`.
 In any case, you can delete the temporary directory now.

-Next, copy `ads.desktop` into a directory in your `PATH`, e.g. `$HOME/bin` and edit the shell variables at the top to reflect your installation choices.
+Next, copy `ads_start.sh` into a directory in your `PATH`, e.g. `$HOME/bin`, set executable permissions and edit the shell variables at the top to reflect your installation choices.

 Last, put `ads.desktop` into `$HOME/.local/share/applications` to create the menu entry for GNOME.
 Again, edit the file to adjust the `Exec` and `Icon` paths as required.